 The area is visited frequently, and dirt roads leading to the base of each summit block.
 There are two starting points: One from a residential area and the other from Golden Eagle Regional Park.

-Views from both of these summits are very nice.
-One can see the Northern Sierra Nevada range to the west, the Virginia Range to the south, Tule Peak 8723’ to the north, Peavine Peak 8266’ directly west and Spanish Springs Peak 7401’ directly to the east.
+Views from these summits are very nice.
+One can see the Northern Sierra Nevada range to the west, the Virginia Range to the south, Tule Peak 8,723’ to the north, Peavine Peak 8,266’ directly west and Spanish Springs Peak 7,401’ directly to the east.

-Canoe Hill is best hiked in wintertime.
+The Canoe Hills are best hiked in wintertime.
 Bugs are prevalent during other times of the year.
 Rattlesnakes may be present on the rocky areas during warm weather months and the mud can be a problem during spring time.

-The second summit is easily reached by following the road back south, and then scrambling 50 feet up to its mesa-shaped summit block.
+The south summit is reached by cutting off the road and heading south, and then scrambling 50 feet up to its mesa-shaped summit block.

-It takes a little under a mile and 490 feet of elevation gain to reach the highest summit, and to hike both summits requires about 2 ½ miles of hiking.
+It takes a little under a mile and 490 feet of elevation gain to reach the highest summit, and to hike all three summits requires about 4 miles of hiking.

 From Golden Eagle Regional Park, there are a few ways to explore the Canoe Hills.
 To reach the highest point, head up the main road for about 1/2 mile, and then a trail heads straight uphill.
 After 1/4 mile, another road heads steeply up towards the pyramid.
 You can scramble up to the summit in about 1/4 mile and then explore other summits.

 The Canoe Hill Pyramid seen from Golden Eagle Regional Park